|

 about the officiant's requirements.

-laws, please refer to theese official state web sites for the location where you are planning your
+please refer to these official state web sites for the location where you are planning your

 wedding: